zero2app/blog/posts/create_a_developer_blog_in_20_minutes.md

 created: 2024-01-21
 ---

 For a real blog, we need a second page.
-Well, we could copy, paste & change our [first blog post]()</a>.
+Well, we could copy, paste & change our [first blog post]().

 But we just need a new `<article>`.
 The `<html>`, `<head>` and `<body>` will be the same.